 Body size plays a key role here.
 A tiny bag will be lost if you are tall and likewise a larger bag will dwarf a small frame.
 If you have curves, a larger bag will flatter them, and if you are small, a smaller bag will look good in proportion.
 Try lots of bags so that you can find the shape and style that suits you best.
 Exceptions to this rule are evening bags: we have yet to see a large bag that looks good after dark…

 Hermès bags come in several different calf leathers and exotic skins.
-Calfskin leather bags, which make up the majority of Birkins and Kellies – is made from bull calves and less frequently from goatskin.
+Calfskin leather bags, which make up the majority of Birkins and Kellies – are made from bull calves and less frequently from goatskin.
 The interior lining of the bags is usually in goatskin.
 The most popular of the calf leathers is the Togo: natural bull calf leather with a beautiful pebble finish and a scratch resistant grain, it holds its shape well and reflects light; the next is Taurillon Clemence: a softer and slightly thicker natural bull calf leather with a more matte appearance, the grain is larger and irregular; Epsom leather: with a small pressed grain, a lightweight and sturdy leather which holds its shape well.
 Also available are Swift, which is smooth and soft and absorbs colour well; and Box which is the oldest Hermès leather, it is fine grained and holds its shape well but prone to scratches.
 More recent leathers are Barenia Faubourg: an updated version of Barenia which is lightly grained and similar in appearance to Togo & Clemence, it develops a patina with age but is more scratch and water resistant than the original Barenia; and Novillo, it has a finer texture and grain than Togo & Clemence and is lighter in weight, it holds its shape well and has good colour absorption.

 If you are splashing out there are several Exotic skins including Nilocitus and Porosus Crocodile, Alligator, Lizard and Ostrich – they are extraordinary, beautiful, expensive and usually more of a collector’s item.